Caring for your Tree

 If you have the tools and ability to do so, you can cut about 25millimetres (mm) off the trunk of the tree using a panel saw so that the cut base of the tree is fresh.
 Cutting the trunk means it takes in more water (same effect as fresh cut flowers).

-However, given our trees are fresh from our partner grower it isn't necessary if you don't have the tools or want to do so.
+However, given our trees are fresh from our partner grower it isn't necessary if you don't have the tools or don't want to do so.

 2. Identify the best location for the tree, away from heaters and radiators: